yaushian/mSimCSE/README.md

 ### Testing:
-This codebase only supports cross-lingual retrieval and multi-lingual STS tasks.
+We evaluate model performance on cross-lingual retrieval (BUCC and Tatoeba) and multi-lingual STS tasks.
 The "model_dir" denotes the "output_dir" in the training script.
 ```bash
 ./eval.sh [model_dir]
 ```